redbrick/docs-old/docs/network/junos.md

 ##### Create a NAT pool
 To create a NAT pool you will need to do the following commands:
-``edit security nat source``<br>
+``edit security nat source``

 ``set pool NAME_OF_POOL address X.X.X.X``

 ##### Create a NAT rule within the source NAT ruleset
-To create a rule within the source NAT ruleset you need to use the following commands:<br>
+To create a rule within the source NAT ruleset you need to use the following commands:
 ``
 edit security nat source ruleset OUTBOUND
 ``

 ``
 set rule NAME match source-address X.X.X.X
 ``

 ``
 set rule NAME match destination-port X
 ``

 ``
-set rule NAME then source-nat pool WHATEVERYOUCALLEDTHEPOOL
+set rule NAME then source-nat pool WHATEVERYOUCALLEDTHEPOOL``

-``